vvaidy/Qo-DL/README.md

 The following need to be inputted into the config file:
 - App id
 - App secret - you can get your app id & app secret by contacting Qobuz (you can also use the ones already in the config file).

-If the provided app id & secret get blacklisted, let me know.
-I have a bunch of working ones.
 - Email address
 - Format id - download quality (5 = 320 kbps MP3, 6 = 16-bit FLAC, 7 = 24-bit / =< 96kHz FLAC, 27 = best avail - 24-bit / >96 kHz =< 192 kHz FLAC).
 - MD5 hashed password